lovanno/webApp-Spotamuse-Vanilla/README.md

 Sort Songs (most played, alphabetical, date created, date added) ✅

-*Global rewind (play last played song)*

-*Play a Random song from all your playlists (Global)*

 Last Played Personal Playlist (plays last 10 songs and updates with each song) ✅

 Play a playlist backwards ✅

+*Create a playlist shuffle*

 *Listen to later tab.
-This can organize songs by priority, nonessential, eventually.
-Maybe even add discovery section 😁🤝*
+This can organize songs by priority, nonessential, eventually*

-## Version 2 🌌

 *Folders for Spotify*